pola-rs/polars/docs/source/user-guide/concepts/expressions-and-contexts.md

 ### `with_columns`

 The context `with_columns` is very similar to the context `select`.
-The main difference between the two is that the context `with_columns` retains the original columns and adds new ones according to its input expressions, whereas the context `select` drops the original columns:
+The main difference between the two is that the context `with_columns` creates a new dataframe that contains the columns from the original dataframe and the new columns according to its input expressions, whereas the context `select` only includes the columns selected by its input expressions:

 {{code_block('user-guide/concepts/expressions','with_columns-1',['with_columns'])}}

 ```python exec="on" result="text" session="user-guide/concepts/expressions-and-contexts"
 --8<-- "python/user-guide/concepts/expressions.py:with_columns-1"
 ```

+Because of this difference between `select` and `with_columns`, the expressions used in a context `with_columns` must produce series that have the same length as the original columns in the dataframe, whereas it is enough for the expressions in the context `select` to produce series that have the same length among them.

 ### `filter`